diskoverdata/diskover-docs/source_files/plugins_cineviewer_player.md

 Default url is http://localhost:3000
 ```

-🔴 &nbsp;At this point you should be able to browse to the Cineviewer page.
+🔴 &nbsp;At this point you should be able to browse to the CineViewer page.

 #### License Key Request and Installation

-When Cineviewer is first installed or the license expires you will see the license key page appear.
+When CineViewer is first installed or the license expires you will see the license key page appear.

 ![Image: CineViewer Player License Request and Installation](images/image_file_action_cineviewer_license.png)